Born Hertfordshire, United Kingdom.

 2004 - 2007 BA (Hons) Photography, London College of Communication, London

-Joshua Bilton is visual artist making socially engaged artwork through workshops, folklore and walking.
+Joshua Bilton is visual artist making socially engaged artwork through workshops and walking.
 His process is to learn through communities and ecology, often working with a community group for a period of one to two years in response to an environment.
 During the past five years, he has been researching how his socially engaged practice can help communities reflect on environmental care and self-care through nature, conservation and animism.
 Within his work, Joshua is interested in creating social sculptures and participatory processes that make a collective space for gathering, healing, meditation, quietness and lament.